Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Having spent two weeks on the western side of Puerto Rico over the years, we’ve found two go-to places to stay.

 Puntas Tree House.
-A vacation rental located in the middle of Cento Puntas across from Sandy Beach.
-The house has two floors of affordable apartment rentals, all decorated in tropical & beachy aesthetic.
+A vacation rental located in Centro Puntas across from Sandy Beach.
+The house has two floors of affordable apartment rentals, all decorated in a tropical and beachy aesthetic.
 Book on Airbnb.

 Aguada Oceanfront House.
 A vacation rental located along the beach in Aguada.
 It has a spacious and simple interior with nautical decor and a large window with panoramic views of the sea.
 We fell asleep to the sounds of the waves.
 Book on Airbnb.